Chat with millions of AI Characters on the #1 AI chat app. Where will your next adventure take you?

 Character.AI integrates with: Discord for community engagement, Slack for team collaboration, Twitch for live streaming interactions, Social media platforms for sharing content, Game engines for immersive experiences, Web browsers for easy access, Mobile applications for on-the-go interaction, API access for developers to create custom solutions, Virtual reality platforms for enhanced immersion, Learning management systems for educational purposes.

-Based on user reviews and social mentions, the most common pain points are: spending too much, token usage, immediately, down.
+Based on user reviews and social mentions, the most common pain points are: token usage, spending too much, token cost, API costs.